ATL-WDI-Curriculum/bootstrap-intro/readme.md

 **You insert a library into your code; you insert your code into a framework.**

+To explain the difference between a framework and a library a bit further, we are going to watch this short 3 minute video: https://www.youtube.com/watch?v=D_MO9vIRBcA

 It's not unlikely that some Bootstrap user will want to make their own CSS class called `.danger` that is completely unrelated to Bootstrap.
 It's extremely unlikely, however, that anyone is going to create their own class called `.btn-danger`.

 Bootstrap's "library personality" wants to be as unobtrusive as possible and not conflict with any classes users might be defining, so it engages in this sort of **classnamespacing**.

 #### We can use SASS to DRY up our Bootstrap!

-Bootstrap is written in LESS, which is like SASS but written in Javascript, but there's an [official SASS port!](http://getbootstrap.com/css/#sass)
+Bootstrap is written in LESS, which is like SASS but written in Javascript, but there is also an [official SASS port!](http://getbootstrap.com/css/#sass)

 The [Github README for bootstrap-sass](https://github.com/twbs/bootstrap-sass) details a number of ways to incorporate this "Sass-powered version of Bootstrap 3" into your applications.